 Training is required before using the studio.
 Please email firstname.lastname@example.org well ahead of time for advice or for a training session in the studio.

 Booking the studio

 Go to the booking webpage to check availability.
 Select the time you want to record by clicking the relevant slot on the timetable and then filling in the online request form.
 Your booking will be pending until either Jamie or one of the other members of the professional services staff confirm it.
 Once your booking is confirmed you will receive an email notification.

-Getting in to the studio
+Getting access to the studio

 Access to the studio is by swipe card.
 If you are using the studio as part of a class, your tutor should organise access with the teaching office.
 If you are using the studio for your own specific project, you can request card access when making your booking or email email@example.com separately.
-Do this well ahead of time!
+Do this well ahead of time.

-Preparing the studio
+Preparing the studio and subject

 It is essential that all human subjects in any research give voluntary and informed consent to their participation in the research.
 It is your responsibility as the researcher to obtain this consent and to ensure that the consent is valid.
 The subject must be made aware of the nature, purpose and duration of the research, the method by which the research is to be conducted, and any risks or benefits which may come from participation in the research.
 This information must be provided by the researcher as part of an informed consent form.
 Subjects must also agree to how the data will eventually be used.